 .
 Every combination of atoms is a molecule, but not

-all molecules are compounds.
+.
 Hydrogen gas (H2) is a molecule,

 but not a compound because it is made of only one element.